Click Here To Schedule A Consultation

 • Increasing elasticity and firming the surface of the skin

-Microneedling is a minimally invasive cosmetic treatment that is designed to stimulate new elastin and collagen production within the skin, ultimately reducing or preventing the development of various signs of aging.
-During the procedure, ultra fine needles are used to create micro injuries in the skin.
-The natural wound healing process of the skin stimulates the production of new collagen and elastin, creating a smooth, firm, supple appearance that is more even in both tone and texture.
-The effects of microneedling treatment can be further enhanced by utilization of PRP- Platelet Rich Plasma.
-PRP is obtained from a sample of the patient’s own blood, and contains a number of growth factors that boost collagen growth and help with enhancing skin regeneration.
+Microneedling is a minimally invasive cosmetic treatment that is designed to stimulate new elastin and collagen production within the skin, ultimately reducing or preventing various signs of aging.
+During Microneedling, ultra-fine needles are used to create micro-injuries in the skin’s epidermal layers.
+The natural wound-healing process of the skin involves the production of new collagen and elastin, making a smooth, firm, supple appearance that is more even in both tone and texture.
+The effects of Microneedling treatment can be further enhanced by the utilization of PRP- Platelet Rich Plasma.
+PRP is obtained from a sample of the patient’s blood, which is spun in a centrifuge to separate the plasma from the red blood cells.
+The PRP is packed with epidermal growth factors that boost collagen production and aid in the skin’s healing process.
 PRP therapy combined with microneedling can be used to effectively improve the overall complexion and reduce the appearance of fine lines, wrinkles, hyperpigmentation, sun damage, and other textural irregularities- even surgical scars!
-If you’re unsure as to whether or not microneedling with PRP is the right cosmetic procedure for achieving your goals, the best step is to consult with board-certified cosmetic dermatologist, Dr. Michele Green.
-Dr. Green has over two and a half decades of experience providing her patients from around the world with the most cutting-edge treatments and innovative techniques, and will recommend the cosmetic procedures that will do the most for the look and feel of your skin.
+If you’re unsure as to whether or not microneedling with PRP is the right cosmetic procedure for addressing your particular skin concerns and achieving your aesthetic goals, the best step is to consult with board-certified cosmetic dermatologist Dr. Michele Green in NYC.
+Dr. Green has over two and a half decades of experience providing her patients from around the world with the most cutting-edge cosmetic treatments and will recommend the cosmetic procedures that will do the most for the look and feel of your skin with minimal downtime.

 What is Microneedling with PRP like?

-It can be difficult to anticipate what the procedure for microneedling with PRP will be like for the first time.
-Luckily, the process for having microneedling with PRP is fairly straightforward.
-Before any cosmetic treatment is performed, it is required to first have an initial consult with Dr. Green at her private dermatology office in the Upper East Side of Manhattan.
-During your initial consultation, you will have the opportunity to discuss in-depth your skin concerns and overall cosmetic goals.
-Dr. Green will then evaluate your current skin condition and work with you to develop a treatment plan based on your wants and needs.
-Dr. Green will inquire about your skin’s natural sensitivities, health history, and any underlying skin conditions.
-If you are a good candidate for microneedling with PRP treatment, the procedure may be performed on the same day or scheduled for a later date, depending on preference and time allowance.
+It can be difficult to anticipate what the procedure for Microneedling with PRP will be like for the first time.
+Luckily, the process for having Microneedling with PRP is fairly straightforward.
+Before any cosmetic treatment is performed, an initial consult with Dr. Green at her private dermatology office in the Upper East Side of Manhattan is required.
+During your initial consultation, you will have the opportunity to discuss your skin concerns and overall cosmetic goals in depth.
+Dr. Green will then evaluate your current skin condition and work with you to develop a cosmetic treatment plan based on your wants and needs.
+Dr. Green will inquire about your skin’s natural sensitivities, health history, and any underlying health or skin conditions.
+If you are a good candidate for Microneedling with PRP treatment, the procedure may be performed on the same day or scheduled for a later date, depending on preference and time allowance.

-On the day of your microneedling treatment, a topical numbing cream should be applied to the skin of the treatment area one hour in advance of the appointment.
-Allowing the numbing cream to take effect will help to prevent any potential discomfort for the patient during the microneedling procedure.
-When you come in for a PRP microneedling treatment session, a small sample of your blood will be taken and placed into a centrifuge to be spun.
-The centrifuge then isolates the platelets, creating platelet-rich plasma.
-The plasma that is separated from the red blood cells is collected for application to the skin during microneedling.
-Then, Dr. Green will use a handheld microneedling device over the treatment area to create micro-injuries in the skin.
-The process stimulates new collagen production and the micro-channels created in the skin’s surface provide the perfect canvas for PRP treatment.
-After the area has been fully treated by the microneedling device, the PRP serum will be topically applied to the surface of the skin.
+On the day of your Microneedling treatment, a topical numbing cream should be applied to the treatment area one hour before your scheduled appointment time.
+Allowing the numbing cream to take effect will help prevent any potential discomfort during the microneedling procedure.
+When you arrive for your PRP Microneedling treatment, a small sample of your blood will be taken and placed into a centrifuge to be spun.
+The centrifuge then separates the platelet-rich plasma from the red blood cells.
+The PRP is drawn into sterile syringes for topical application during Microneedling.
+Then, Dr. Green will use a handheld Microneedling device over the treatment area to create micro-injuries in the skin.
+The process stimulates new collagen production, and the micro-channels formed on the skin’s surface provide the perfect canvas for PRP treatment.
+After the Microneedling device has fully treated the area, the PRP serum will be topically applied to the surface of the skin.
 The PRP is left on the face after treatment to maximize its absorption.
 The whole process in total takes approximately 30 minutes to complete.

-After treatment, it can be expected that skin will feel taught and firm.
-It is recommended that patients do not cleanse their skin until the next day after their treatment session in order to guarantee maximum absorption of the PRP treatment.
-When you have a PRP microneedling treatment with Dr. Green, she will provide you with specific aftercare instructions in order to achieve and maintain ideal cosmetic results.
-Over the course of the next few weeks, your skin’s appearance will continue to improve as new collagen forms.
-During this time, Dr. Green recommends using a daily broad spectrum, SPF 50 sunscreen, as skin will be very sensitive to the sun during the wound healing process post-treatment.
+After Microneedling treatment, it can be expected that the skin will feel taught and firm.
+It is recommended that patients do not cleanse their skin until the day after their Microneedling treatment session in order to guarantee maximum absorption of the PRP treatment.
+Hyaluronic acid serum should be applied to the treated skin several times a day to keep it moisturized and promote the natural healing process.
+When you have a PRP Microneedling treatment with Dr. Green, she will provide you with specific aftercare instructions in order to achieve and maintain ideal skin rejuvenation results.
+Over the next few weeks, your skin’s appearance will continue to improve as new collagen forms.
+During this time, Dr. Green recommends using a daily broad-spectrum SPF 50 sunscreen, as the skin will be more sensitive to the sun during the wound healing process post-treatment.

 Who is a good candidate for Microneedling with PRP treatment?

-A good candidate for microneedling with PRP is an overall healthy individual who is seeking to improve the appearance of a skin condition such as acne scars, hyperpigmentation, fine lines, or stretch marks.
-A patient should refrain from having a microneedling with PRP treatment if they are experiencing any active acne breakouts, skin infections, or cold sore lesions.
-Additionally, any individuals who are currently taking the oral acne medication Accutane or that have any active symptoms of a a skin condition such as eczema or rosacea should avoid having a PRP microneedling treatment.
-Efficacy and safety of treatment has not been evaluated in patients who are pregnant or breastfeeding and is not recommended.
-When you consult with Dr. Green in NYC to develop your customized facial rejuvenation treatment plan, she will work with you to determine the best cosmetic procedures for addressing your skin concerns and inform you whether you are a good candidate for having treatment with microneedling with PRP.
-If Dr. Green finds that microneedling with PRP is not a suitable cosmetic treatment for you, she will be able to recommend a non-invasive treatment as an alternative that will provide you with your desired cosmetic outcomes.
+A good candidate for Microneedling with PRP is an overall healthy individual who is seeking a non-invasive cosmetic procedure for skin rejuvenation.
+Those looking to improve the appearance of a skin condition such as acne scars, hyperpigmentation, fine lines, or stretch marks may benefit from PRP Microneedling.
+A patient should refrain from having Microneedling with PRP treatment if they are experiencing any active acne breakouts, skin infections, or cold sore lesions.
+Additionally, any individuals who are currently taking the oral acne medication Accutane or who have any active symptoms of a skin condition such as eczema or rosacea should avoid having a PRP microneedling treatment.
+The efficacy and safety of Microneedling treatment have not been evaluated in patients who are pregnant or breastfeeding, and it is not recommended.
+When you consult with Dr. Green in NYC to develop your customized facial rejuvenation treatment plan, she will work with you to determine the best cosmetic procedures for addressing your skin concerns and inform you whether you are a good candidate for PRP Microneedling treatment.
+If Dr. Green finds that Microneedling with PRP is not a suitable cosmetic treatment for you, she may recommend alternative non-invasive cosmetic treatments, such as chemical peels, laser treatments, or cosmetic injectables, to provide you with the best skin rejuvenating results.

 Is Microneedling with PRP better than Microneedling alone?

-While microneedling treatment alone can provide a vast amount of skin benefits when it comes to facial rejuvenation, combining microneedling with PRP treatment maximizes the amount of new collagen produced and enhances the wound healing responses of the body, thereby optimizing the body’s ability to create new healthy skin cells and enhancing the skin rejuvenation results.
-The micro-channels in the skin that are created by the microneedling device allow skin to access the revitalizing components of the PRP once it is applied to the surface of the skin.
+While Microneedling treatment on its own can provide a vast amount of skin rejuvenation and health benefits, combining Microneedling with PRP treatment maximizes the amount of new collagen produced and enhances the wound-healing responses of the body.
+This combination optimizes the body’s ability to create new healthy skin cells and improves the results of skin rejuvenation.
+The micro-injuries in the skin that are created by the microneedling device allow the skin to more effectively absorb the revitalizing components of the PRP once it is applied to the surface of the skin.
 PRP is akin to stem cell therapy in that both can regenerate damaged tissues, but PRP is particularly useful for rejuvenating skin surrounding acute injuries, such as the micro-injuries created by a microneedling device.
 PRP is an incredible tool when it comes to the promotion of cell growth.
-The majority of patients are able to significantly reduce the appearance of acne scarring, fine lines, and hyperpigmentation with fewer treatments of microneedling with PRP than with microneedling alone, although each patient presents with their own unique skin concerns and aesthetic goals.
+The majority of patients are able to significantly reduce the appearance of acne scarring, fine lines, and hyperpigmentation with fewer treatments of microneedling with PRP than with microneedling alone.
+However, each patient presents with their own unique skin concerns and aesthetic goals.
 When you consult with Dr. Green at her private dermatology office, located in the Upper East Side neighborhood of Manhattan, she will work with you to fully understand your specific skin concerns and help you determine which cosmetic procedure or unique combination of procedures would be best to address your needs and provide you with your ideal results.

 Microneedling w PRP DrGreen MGWatermark

-Microneedling with PRP is a cosmetic treatment that works wonderfully to target a host of different skin conditions including fine lines, wrinkles, hyperpigmentation, stretch marks, surgical scars, and acne scars, among others.
-Additionally, since the treatment does induce new collagen production, it can help increase the skin’s elasticity, providing a skin-tightening effect.
+Microneedling with PRP is a cosmetic treatment that works wonderfully to target a host of different skin conditions, including fine lines, wrinkles, hyperpigmentation, stretch marks, surgical scars, and acne scars, among others.
+Additionally, since the treatment does induce new collagen production, it can help increase the skin’s elasticity, providing some skin-tightening effects.
 Microneedling with PRP is best suited to treating the appearance of very mild skin laxity.
-To treat skin laxity that is more severe, there are other skin-tightening procedures available that can be used to target the deeper layers of the dermis to stimulate collagen production.
+To treat more severe skin laxity, there are other skin-tightening procedures available that can be used to target the deeper layers of the dermis to stimulate collagen production.

 Does PRP microneedling help with jowls?

-Microneedling with PRP is a cosmetic treatment that can improve the appearance of many skin conditions including, but not limited to, hyperpigmentation, fine lines, stretch marks, acne scars, and enlarged pores.
-As a result of the new collagen production that is stimulated in response to microneedling treatment, the procedure can help to improve the overall elasticity of skin.
+Microneedling with PRP is a cosmetic treatment that can improve the appearance of many skin conditions, including, but not limited to, hyperpigmentation, fine lines, stretch marks, acne scars, and enlarged pores.
+As a result of the new collagen production that is stimulated in response to Microneedling treatment, the procedure can help to improve the overall elasticity of the skin.
 Jowls are the excess skin on the lower part of the face, often sagging in appearance, that can contribute to a prematurely aged look.
 To correct the appearance of sagging jowls, the optimal method of treatment should be associated with a strong skin-tightening effect.
-While microneedling treatment with PRP can improve skin elasticity, the jowl area typically requires a more targeted treatment to achieve ideal results.
-For patients that are looking to tighten their skin and reduce the appearance of sagging jowls, Dr. Green often recommends Thermage radiofrequency treatment.
+While Microneedling treatment with PRP can improve skin elasticity, the jowl area typically requires a more targeted treatment to achieve ideal results.
+For patients who are looking to tighten their skin and reduce the appearance of sagging jowls, Dr. Green often recommends Thermage radiofrequency treatment.

 When do you see results from Microneedling with PRP?